 T4 count; T-helper cells

 To measure the strength of your immune system if you’ve been diagnosed with HIV infection.
-It may also be used to guide medication use such as immune suppressants like cyclophosphamide in autoimmune diseases.
+It may also be used to check how much your immune system is being weakened by drugs used to treat autoimmune conditions.

 If you’ve been diagnosed with HIV, to get a baseline assessment of your immune system and then regularly to monitor disease

 A blood sample drawn from a vein in your arm

 This test measures the number of CD4 cells (also known as T-helper cells) in your blood.
 CD4 cells are a type of white blood cell, and they play an important role in your immune system.
 They help to identify, attack and destroy specific bacteria, fungi, and other germs that infect the body.
 CD4 cells are made in the spleen, lymph nodes and thymus gland, and they circulate throughout the body in the bloodstream.
 CD4 cells are a major target for HIV.
 The number of CD4 cells in the blood gradually declines as HIV disease progresses.

 Blood is drawn by needle from a vein in your arm.

 The CD4 count tells your doctor how strong your immune system is, how far HIV disease has advanced (the stage of the disease), and helps predict the risk of complications and infections.
 The CD4 count is most useful when it is compared with the count obtained from an earlier test.